Right to silence: France

 The French Code of Criminal Procedure (art.
 L116) makes it compulsory that when an investigating judge hears a suspect, he must warn him that he has the right to remain silent, to make a statement, or to answer questions.
 A person against which suspicions lay cannot legally be interrogated by justice as an ordinary witness.

 At the actual trial, a defendant can be compelled to make a statement.
-However, the code also prohibits hearing a suspect under oath; thus, a suspect may say whatever he feels fit for his defense, without fear of sanction for perjury.
+However, the code also prohibits hearing a suspect under oath; thus, a suspect may say whatever he feels fit for his defence, without fear of sanction for perjury.
 This prohibition is extended to the suspect's spouse and members of his close family (this extension of the prohibition may be waived if both the prosecution and the defence counsel agree to the waiver).

 Since 15 April 2011, any person held by the police has new rights: